 Deep packet analysis is a network methodology that is particularly useful in firewalls.
-The use of deep packet inspection has increased in recent years because it can be used as part of intrusion detection systems (IDSs) and intrusion prevention systems (IPSs).
+The use of deep packet inspection technology has increased in recent years because it can be used as part of intrusion detection systems (IDSs) and intrusion prevention systems (IPSs).

 Firewalls traditionally block access to a network.
 Filters in firewalls can also block access to a list of websites by inspecting the destination IP address contained in the packet header.

 - SolarWinds Network Performance Monitor (FREE TRIAL) – This network monitoring tool includes deep packet inspection to identify the source and destination applications and endpoints on network traffic.
 This is just part of the service of this package that includes autodiscovery and constant device monitoring.
 Runs on Windows Server.